Today I’m going to show you how to execute the basic badminton drop shot – my favorite shot in badminton.

 For a reverse sliced drop shot, you’ll want to perform the steps of a straight drop shot.
 But again, turn your wrist slightly so that your racket is facing the net at a 45 degrees at the point of impact with the shuttle.
 Then let your racket follow through like a straight drop shot.
 If your opponent is following the direction of the racket and your body, they’ll go to the wrong side of the court and stare as the shuttle lands in the opposite side.

 What’s your favorite drop shot?
-Post your reply in the comments below…
+Let me know in the comments below…